SNodeC/snode.c/README.md

 ***Important***: CA-certificate, certificate chain, and certificate key needs to be in *PEM format*.

 In case a CA-certificate is configured either on the server and/or the client side a certificate request is send to the peer during the initial SSL/TLS handshake.
-In case the peer answers with an certificate response this response can be validated in-code in the `onConnected` callback of a *SocketServer* or *SocketClient* class.
+In case the peer answers with a valid certificate response this response can be validated in-code in the `onConnected` callback of a `SocketServer` or `SocketClient` class.

 ***Warning***: Passwords either provided in-code or on the command line are not obfuscated in memory during runtime.
-Thus it is a good idea to not specify a password in-code or on the command line.
-In that case OpenSSL asks for the password during application startup.
+Thus, it is a good idea to not specify a password in-code or on the command line.
+In that case OpenSSL asks for the password on the command line during application startup.
 This password is only used internally by OpenSSL and is removed from memory as soon as the keys have been decrypted.

 ***Warning***: Hold all keys and their passwords secured!

 #### SSL/TLS In-Code Configuration

-If the echo server instance would have been created using an SSL/TLS-SocketServer class like e.g.
+If the *echo* server instance would have been created using an SSL/TLS-SocketServer class like e.g.

 ```c++
 using EchoServer = net::in::stream::tls::SocketServer<EchoServerContextFactory>;